5 Creating a CDM reference

 library(CDMConnector)

-Now we have OMOP CDM data in a database we can use cdmFromCon() to create our cdm reference.
-Note that as well as specifying the schema containing our OMOP CDM tables, we will also specify a write schema where any database tables we create during our analysis will be stored (often our OMOP CDM tables will be in a schema that we only have read-access to and we’ll have another schema where we can have write-access where intermediate tables can be created for a given a study).
+Now that we have OMOP CDM data in a database, we can use the function cdmFromCon() from CDMConnector to create our cdm reference.
+Note that as well as specifying the schema containing our OMOP CDM tables, we will also specify a write schema where any database tables we create during our analysis will be stored.
+Often our OMOP CDM tables will be in a schema that we only have read-access to and we’ll have another schema where we can have write-access and where intermediate tables can be created for a given study.

 cdm <- cdmFromCon(db,